-In Honor of SUNY Ulster President Emeritus Robert T. Brown In May of 2017, the President’s Challenge Scholarship was dedicated in Honor of President Emeritus Robert T. Brown.
+In May of 2017, the President’s Challenge Scholarship was dedicated in Honor of President Emeritus Robert T. Brown.

-Bob held the position of President of Ulster County Community College for twenty-four years and served on the Board of the Ulster Community College Foundation, Inc. from 1982 to 2005, at which time was appointed Director Emeritus for his many years of service and leadership.
+Bob held the position of President of Ulster County Community College for twenty-four years and served on the Board of the Ulster Community College Foundation, Inc. from 1982 to 2005, at which time he was appointed Director Emeritus for his many years of service and leadership.
 Bob returned to the Foundation Board for three consecutive 3-year terms before resigning from the board in 2016.

 The Foundation Board of Directors acknowledges Bob Brown’s extraordinary leadership, service, and advocacy on behalf of accessible higher education and, in particular, community college education having served as SUNY’s first Vice Chancellor for community colleges and having helped to create a strategic plan for community colleges.